-Clearly, the big disadvantage of physical documents is that the methods won't scale for extremely large document collections or flow rates.
+Clearly, the big disadvantage of physical documents is that the methods won't scale for extremely large document collections or very high flow rates.
 Obviously, automatic clustering and the use of tools to help organize large document collections will dominate any cost structure when the number of documents gets sufficiently large.

-How can we take advantage of this study?
-It became strikingly clear that the cost structure of paper documents and pile use has several key points: the time cost of directly accessing the contents of a document, the time cost of creating an informal (but highly useful) cluster, and the time cost of assessing an existing cluster.
-Small changes in the time properties of these actions can cause dramatic effects in the ability of a user to see, manage and understand the corpus.
+How can we take advantage of these studies?
+It became strikingly clear that the cost structure of paper documents and pile use has several distinct performance advantages: the time cost of directly accessing the contents of a document, the time cost of creating an informal (but highly useful) cluster, and the time cost of assessing an existing cluster.
+All of these actions are strikingly rapid, partly due to the physical affordances of paper, but also because of years of practice in reading newspaper articles on the part of our test subjects.
+We find that small changes in the time properties of these actions can cause dramatic effects in the ability of a user to see, manage and understand the corpus.

-As Gray [2004] has shown, even milliseconds matter when it comes to making tradeoffs between choosing to look for information available on the desktop or to access an internal memory.
+As Gray [4] has shown, even milliseconds matter when it comes to making tradeoffs between choosing to look for information available on the desktop or to access an internal memory.
 When faced with many thousands of milliseconds difference in the interface designs of our tools (e.g., the difference between eClassifier and Grokker2), we find huge differences in the number of documents seen and understood by the subjects.